-- 12. The Scheme shall not invest in a fund of funds scheme. - 13.
-The cumulative gross exposure through repo transaction in corporate debt security along with equity, debt and derivatives, shall not exceed 100% of net assets of the Scheme.
-However, the following shall not be considered while calculating the gross exposure: - a) Security-wise hedged position and - Exposure in Cash or Cash equivalents with residual maturity of less than 91 days. - 14.
-The total exposure of a debt scheme in a group (excluding investments in securities issued by Public Sector Units, Public Financial Institutions and Public Sector Banks) shall not exceed 20% of the net assets of the scheme.
-Such investment limit may be extended to 25% of the net assets of the scheme with the prior approval of the Board of Trustees.
+- 12. The Scheme shall not invest in a fund of funds scheme. - 14.
+The total exposure of a debt scheme in a group (excluding investments in securities issued by Public Sector Units, Public Financial Institutions and Public Sector Banks) shall not exceed 20 of the net assets of the scheme.
+Such investment limit may be extended to 25 of the net assets of the scheme with the prior approval of the Board of Trustees.

-The investments by the Scheme in debt and money market instruments of group companies of both the sponsor and the AMC shall not exceed 10%.
-Such investment limit may be extended to 15% with the prior approval of the Board of Trustees.
+The investments by the Scheme in debt and money market instruments of group companies of both the sponsor and the AMC shall not exceed 10.
+Such investment limit may be extended to 15 with the prior approval of the Board of Trustees.